Breaking up can be hard to do

 You may be doing him a favor by breaking up — that is, saving him from wasting any more time or energy in an unsatisfying relationship that just ain't gonna work.
 Thinking on the bright side, you are even giving him the possibility of meeting someone new.
 And as you give him this option, you also give it to yourself.
 After the break up, it might be helpful to spend some time with friends, whether old or new.
 Perhaps you'd like to join a new club or take a fun class.

 Seeking out advice or support during a break up can also help you build your confidence and help you clear your mind.
 You may find it helpful to speak with a trusted friend, family member, or counselor during this time.
-Columbia students on the Morningside campus can make an appointment to speak with a counselor at Counseling and Psychological Services online or by calling 212-854-2878.
-Students on the Medical Center campus can call 212-305-3400 to make an appointment with Mental Health Services.
+Columbia students on the Morningside campus can make an appointment to speak with a counselor at Counseling and Psychological Services.
+Students on the Medical Center campus can contact the Mental Health Services.